[view as .md]

 Streaming

-Set stream: true.
-Modelux returns SSE events in the OpenAI streaming format.
+Set stream: true. modelux returns SSE events in the OpenAI streaming format.
 Works the same with cascades and fallbacks — the stream starts when the first successful attempt begins responding.

 Tool / function calling